andela-stuff/cp-defence/README.md

 > * Camel case (likeThis) should be used in function naming.
 > * Upper snake case (LIKE_THIS) should be used in naming constants.
 > * File and class names must match.
 > * Models representing singular objects should be named in their singular form.
 A model representing an employee should be named `Employee`, not `Employees`.
+See example of [model definitions](http://sequelize.readthedocs.io/en/2.0/docs/models-definition/).
 > * Use this as a guide: http://airbnb.io/javascript/#naming-conventions

 ### To Exceed Expectation